Resize CPU and Memory Resources assigned to Containers

 Updating the pod's resources

 Let's say the CPU requirements have increased, and 0.8 CPU is now desired.
-This is typically determined, and may be programmatically applied, by an entity such as VerticalPodAutoscaler (VPA).
+This may be specified manually, or determined and programmatically applied by an entity such as VerticalPodAutoscaler (VPA).

 Now, patch the Pod's Container with CPU requests & limits both set to 800m: